minhquangvo1109/UniversalVariable/README.md

 		currency: "GBP",

 		// {Price}
-		// A valid number with the total cost of the basket including any known tax per
-		// item, but not including shipping or discounts
+		// A valid number with the total cost of the basket, but not including shipping or discounts
 		subtotal: 123.00,

 		// {Boolean}